RunJiaJi/MagCluster/README.md

 To avoid confusion, the name of each genome is used as the output folder’s name (`--outdir GENOME_NAME`), output files’ prefix (`--prefix GENOME_NAME`), and GenBank file’s locus_tag (`--locustag GENOME_NAME`) by default.
 The `--compliant` parameter is also used by default to ensure standard GenBank files.

-For MGCs annotation, we provide a [reference MGCs file](https://github.com/RunJiaJi/magcluster/releases/download/v1.0/Magnetosome_protein_data.fasta.faa) containing magnetosome protein sequences from representative MTB strains which is attached to MagCluster and used by default.
+ For MGCs annotation, MagCluster requires a [mandatory file](https://github.com/RunJiaJi/magcluster/releases/download/v1.0/Magnetosome_protein_data.fasta.faa) containing magnetosome protein sequences from representative MTB strains, which is attached to MagCluster and used by default.
 The value of `--evalue` is recommended to set to 1e-05.
 ```bash
 example usage: